Virginia Court Records

 What Kinds of Cases are Covered by Tort Law in Virginia?

-Virginia’s tort law covers different types of tort cases, including:
+Virginia’s tort law typically covers different types of tort cases, including:

 - Battery: intentional harmful contact with another person’s body